REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Geography-Based Analysis

-Much like the gender-based actionable insights, those for geography-based are also more general and dependent on what the model trained on the data will be used for.
-Under- and over- representations can be approached in ways similar to before by augmenting the dataset, an important step in making sure we do not have a one-sided perspective of a country.
-Dataset users should validate that their models are not overfitting to a particular country's representation by testing on more geographically diverse data.
 It is clear that as we deploy more and more models into the world, there should be some form of either equal or equitable geo-representation.
 This emphasizes the need for data collection to explicitly seek out more diversity in locale, and specifically from the people that live there.
 Technology has been known to leave groups behind as it makes rapid advancements, and it is crucial that dataset representation does not follow this trend and base representation on digital availability.
-It requires more effort to seek out images from underrepresented areas, but as Jo et al.~\cite{Jo20} discuss, there are actions that can and should be taken, such as explicitly collecting data from underrepresented geographic regions, to ensure a more diverse representation.
+It requires more effort to seek out images from underrepresented areas, but as \textcite{Jo20} discuss, there are actions that can and should be taken, such as explicitly collecting data from underrepresented geographic regions, to ensure a more diverse representation.